sknop/shoe-store/lab2.md

 ON shoe_orders.customer_id = shoe_customers_keyed.customer_id
 WHERE shoe_customers_keyed.customer_id = 'b523f7f3-0338-4f1f-a951-a387beeb8b6a';
 ```
+> [!NOTE]
-NOTE: Look at the number of rows returned.
+> Look at the number of rows returned.
 There are no duplicates!
-This is because we have only one customer record for each customer id.
+> This is because we have only one customer record for each customer id.

 Join orders with keyed customer records at the time when order was created (Temporal Join with Keyed Table):
 ```